 There may be cases though in which the automatic determination does not give a satisfactory result, so that you would like to correct it.
-This should be done before running the peak searching command!
+This should be done before running the peak searching or profile-fitting search-match command!

-Maybe the automatically determined background does not completely detect all structures, either because the background is too "rigid" (in which case amorphous "humps" are not fully covered, leading to surplus peaks when using the automatic peak searching), or too flexible (in which case profile areas that belong to the peaks may be covered (i.e. hidden) by the background).
+Sometimes the automatically determined background does not completely detect all structures, either because the background is too "rigid" (in which case amorphous "humps" are not fully covered, leading to surplus peaks when using the automatic peak searching), or too flexible (in which case profile areas that belong to the peaks may be covered (i.e. hidden) by the background).